How to get documentary film funding 101

 You might even win an Academy Award without straining your finances.
 Funding a documentary, short film, or feature film is not easy.
 I have put together a funding playlist on YouTube.
 It covers everything from film funding to the importance of editing a great trailer.

 P.S.
-If you're hungry for more knowledge on making a killer film without being eaten by zombie buyers, check out my newly launched course: "From Idea to Netflix."
+If you're hungry for more knowledge on making a killer film without being eaten by zombie buyers, check out my newly launched course: "Netflix Documentary Mastery."
 Take advantage of this opportunity to level up your filmmaking skills and increase your chances of survival in the industry!

 Keep fighting, and may you conquer the zombie apocalypse of filmmaking with confidence and creativity!